mcgratheg/connect-4/README.md

 * Java v8
 * JUnit5

+## To Run
+Clone the repositiory, in cmd navigate to 'src' folder, compile 'mcgratheg' package, run 'mcgratheg/Connect4'.

 ## Notes
 * Player 1 is asked which colour they wish to play, either "RED" or "YELLOW" (case is ignored in user entry).
 * Board represents state of spaces as 'R' for RED, 'Y' for YELLOW, or 'e' if the space is empty.